Best Google Chrome Flags: Android | Windows | Mac | ChromeOS

 Hardware-accelerated video

 Generally, bulky stuff like video play and graphic loading (browser games) are handled by the CPU, causing heavy CPU usage.
-Hardware Accelerated Video reduces this load on the CPU by making other Hardware accessories like GPU, RAM, and other hardware components to handle the Video Play.
-Hardware-accelerated Video makes it possible for the video card to decode/encode video, thus offloading the CPU and saving power.
-Thus making other operations smooth while exporting in H. 264/AVC and HEVC codecs.
+Hardware-accelerated video reduces this load on the CPU by making other Hardware accessories like the GPU, RAM, and other hardware components handle the Video Play.

-Sometimes hardware acceleration can cause the Chrome browser to lag, heat, freeze, or crash due to too much load on GPU; it could even cause your laptop’s battery to drain quickly.
-If you suspect hardware acceleration is the culprit, the best thing to do is to disable it, by default, the flag is enabled; disable-accelerated-video-decode | disable-accelerated-video-encode
+Sometimes hardware acceleration can cause the Chrome browser to lag, heat, freeze, or crash due to too much load on the GPU; it could even cause your laptop’s battery to drain quickly.
+If you suspect hardware acceleration is the culprit, the best thing to do is to disable it.
+By default, the flag is enabled: disable-accelerated-video-decode | disable-accelerated-video-encode

 How to Enable PiP Mode on Chrome Browser for a Video?